wp-plugins/church-admin/readme.txt

 *   Members - add, edit and delete

-*   Email- send an email to members, parents or small group leaders
+*   Email- send an email to members, parents or small group leaders.
+Now has a template - make sureyou update your settings to include Facebook page and twitter if you use them!

 *   SMS - send bulk sms to members using www.bulksms.co.uk account (not just UK!)